 Board of Directors

-Wendy Johnson, Founder
+Wendy Johnson, Founder and Executive Director

-Misaki Robinson - Director of Operations
+Misaki Robinson - Treasurer and Director of Operations

 Misaki lived in Japan and worked at veterinary clinics prior to moving to the United States with her husband, who was relocated with the U.S. Navy.
 Misaki fostered dogs for San Antonio Pet Alive in Texas, before moving to Brevard County, Florida in 2016.
 Upon her arrival, Misaki enrolled to volunteer at the South Animal Care Center in Brevard.
 She volunteered at the shelter for four years, showing up consistently more than three times weekly to ensure dogs got adequate potty breaks and socialization.
 She walked over 100 dogs every month and used her iPhone to capture the most adorable photos which promoted these shelter dogs for adoption on social media.
 This volunteer experience ultimately changed Misaki’s career trajectory and led her to start her own pet sitting services company, Home Buddy.
 Misaki and her husband are the proud ‘pawrents’ of a rescue dog named Dolly, who was at risk of being euthanized at a shelter due to length of stay and her need to be the only pet in the house.
 Although Dolly prefers to be the queen of her castle, Misaki manages to help quite often with fostering dogs on a temporary basis for Touch of Grey Rescue, taking great care to keep the dogs separated.